Cybersecurity. Philosophy. Law. Economics. Trauma theory. Poetry. They look unrelated until you meet the person holding them together.

 Four original frameworks for testing economic integrity — CWE, ALE, MIT, and MIE.
-Built on logic, not ideology.
-For people who know something is off and want tools to prove it.
+For people who can feel something is off and want a way to show it.

 2025 · 2nd Ed.
 2026Addiction is not chaos — it's coherence.
 A strategy to feel safe when nothing else holds.
 For people the standard recovery narrative never reached.
 Narrated by Emily Christine.